amerkelz/STAT628-Module3-Group6/README.md

 - snow_correction.ipynb: add back snowfall data from original raw data
 - model.ipynb: develop the cancellation and delay models.
 The final models are saved as pickle files to be used by the Shiny app.
 Also has some data visualization code.
 - final_visualization.Rmd: create trend analysis visualizations, which can be found in the images directory
+- plots for model selection.ipynb: create plots to illustrate model selection and feature analysis

 ### Data Directory Contents:
 - raw flight data.rtf: contains URL to access the raw flight data used by flight data.Rmd.
 URL can only be accessed by UW-Madison students, faculty, and staff.